BluuArc/MMSS-Server/TestCases.md

 ## Listing All Whitelisted Modules of a Specific Type
 * **Method Tested:** `/module/list/whitelist/<type>`
 * **Input:** Simple connection to the `/module/list/whitelist/<type>` URL via the GET protocol.
-For example, this test will use `/module/list/whitelist/sensormodule`.
+For example, this test will use `/module/list/whitelist/interactivemodule`.
 * **Output:** JSON string with array of modules, with the format of each module being based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 Array will be empty if no modules are available.
 ```
 [
     {
-        "isBeingListened":true,
-        "mainServerID":"123.456.789:8080",
-        "name":"front door sensor",
-        "parameterData":[0],
-        "id":"12345abcde",
-        "type":"sensormodule"
+        "editor_info": {
+            "id": "l33tgu4rd1an",
+            "type": "user"
+        },
+        "mainServerID": "127.0.0.1:8081",
+        "name": "front door lights",
+        "parameterData": [
+            1
+        ],
+        "id": "67890fghij",
+        "type": "interactivemodule",
+        "isBeingListened": true
     }
 ]
 ```